-Notice of Claim or Lawsuit
+Notice of Claim

-If, on account of a matter involving activities or operations under this Agreement, or affecting the Leases or the Contract Area, a claim is made against a Party, or if a party outside of this Agreement files a lawsuit against a Party, or if a Party files a lawsuit, or if a Party receives notice of a material administrative or judicial hearing or other proceeding, that Party shall give written notice of the claim, lawsuit, hearing, or proceeding (“Claim”) to the other Parties as soon as reasonably practicable.
+If a Claim is made against or by a Party, that Party shall give written notice of the Claim to the other Parties as soon as reasonably practicable.

 Settlements

-The Operator may settle a Claim, or multiple Claims, arising out of the same incident, involving activities or operations under this Agreement or affecting the Leases or the Contract Area, if the aggregate expenditure does not exceed _____________________________ ($_______) and if the payment is in complete settlement of these Claims.
-If the amount required for settlement exceeds this amount, the Parties shall determine the further handling of the Claims under Article 22.4 (Defense of Claims and Lawsuits).
+The Operator may settle a Claim, or multiple Claims, arising out of the same incident, involving activities or operations under this Agreement or affecting the Leases or the Contract Area, if the aggregate expenditure does not exceed _____________________________ dollars ($_______) and if the payment is in complete settlement of these Claims.
+If the amount required for settlement exceeds this amount, the Parties shall determine the further handling of the Claims under Article 22.4 (Defense of Claims).

-Defense of Claims and Lawsuits
+Defense of Claims

 The Operator shall supervise the handling, conduct, and prosecution of all Claims involving activities or operations under this Agreement or affecting the Leases or the Contract Area.
-Claims may be settled in excess of the amount specified in Article 22.3 (Settlements) if the settlement is approved by Vote of the Participating Parties in the activity or operation out of which the Claim arose, but a Party may independently settle a Claim or the portion of a Claim which is attributable to its Participating Interest Share alone as long as that settlement does not directly and adversely affect the interest or rights of the other Participating Parties.
-No charge shall be made for services performed by the staff attorneys of a Party, but all other expenses incurred by the Operator in the prosecution or defense of Claims for the Parties, together with the amount paid to discharge a final judgment, are Costs and shall be paid by the Parties in proportion to their Participating Interest Share in the activity or operation out of which the Claim arose.
+Claims may be settled in excess of the amount specified in Article 22.3 (Settlements) as follows: (i) if the aggregate expenditure of the settlement is below $ _________ it must be approved by Vote; and (ii) if the aggregate expenditure of the settlement is at or above $__________ it must receive unanimous approval, of the Participating Parties in the activity or operation out of which the Claim arose, but a Party may independently settle a Claim or the portion of a Claim which is attributable to its Participating Interest Share as long as that settlement does not directly and adversely affect the interest or rights of the other Participating Parties.
+No charge shall be made for services performed by the staff attorneys or other legal staff of a Party, but all other expenses incurred by the Operator in the prosecution or defense of Claims for the Parties, together with the amount paid to discharge a final judgment or other final adjudication or determination of the Claim, are Costs and shall be paid by the Parties in proportion to their Participating Interest Share in the activity or operation out of which the Claim arose.
 The employment of outside counsel, but not the selection of that counsel, requires approval by Vote of the Participating Parties in the activity or operation out of which the Claim arose.
 If the use of outside counsel is approved, the fees and expenses incurred as a result thereof shall be charged to the Parties in proportion to their Participating Interest Share in the activity or operation out of which that Claim arose.
 Each Party has the right to hire its own outside counsel at its sole cost with respect to its own defense.

 Liability for Damages

-Unless specifically provided otherwise in this Agreement, liability for losses, damages, Costs, expenses, or Claims involving activities or operations under this Agreement or affecting the Leases or the Contract Area which are not covered by or in excess of the insurance carried for the Joint Account shall be borne by each Party in proportion to its Participating Interest Share in the activity or operation out of which that liability arises, except that when liability results from the gross negligence or willful misconduct of a Party, that Party shall be solely responsible for liability resulting from its gross negligence or willful misconduct.
-UNDER NO CIRCUMSTANCES WILL A PARTY BE LIABLE TO ANOTHER PARTY FOR PUNITIVE DAMAGES, CONSEQUENTIAL, INDIRECT, UNFORSEEN, LOSS OF PROFIT, OR OTHER INDIRECT OR PENALTY DAMAGES EITHER IN LAW OR EQUITY.
+Unless specifically provided otherwise in this Agreement, liability for losses, damages, Costs, expenses, or Claims involving activities or operations under this Agreement or affecting the Leases or the Contract Area shall be borne by each Party, subject to the provisions of this Article 22.5, in proportion to its Participating Interest Share in the activity or operation out of which that liability arises, REGARDLESS OF FAULT.
+However, subject to Articles 22.7 (Damages to Reservoir and Loss of Reserves) and 22.9 (Liability for Consequential and Indirect Damages), when any liability results from the Gross Negligence or Willful Misconduct of a Party, that Party shall be solely responsible for such liability (including all losses, damages, Costs, expenses or Claims)